 - 6.1.
 The President of the Parish Assembly (i.e. the Connétable in relation to the Civil Assembly or the Rector in relation to the Ecclesiastical Assembly) will convene an Assembly when there is business for the Assembly to conduct.
-Each "President" must notify the other before publishing the date of the Assembly in order that they can arrange their public functions. - 6.2.
+Each "President" must notify the other before publishing the date of the Assembly in order that they can arrange their public functions.29 - 6.2.
 The official notice must be placed in the Parish box (boîte grillée) in the Parish cemetery.
-Notice must also be given in the Jersey Gazette at least two days before holding the Assembly.
-In practice at least several days notice is given of an Assembly and publicity may also be given using other media including the Parish website. - 6.3.
+Notice must also be given in the Jersey Gazette at least two days before holding the Assembly30.
+In practice at least several days' notice is given of an Assembly and publicity may also be given using other media including the Parish website.31 - 6.3.
 The convening notice must state the business to be discussed.
-No other business may be discussed except matters relating to public safety and the care of the poor. - 6.4.
-The President of the Assembly must produce the convening notice to the Assembly and follow the order for debate as set out in the notice.
-The President is required to put every matter proposed and seconded to discussion and to the vote.
-A vote is usually taken by show of hands and, if necessary, scrutineers will be appointed to count the votes.
+No other business may be discussed except matters relating to public safety and the care of the poor.32 - 6.4.
+The President of the Assembly must produce the convening notice to the Assembly and follow the order for debate as set out in the notice.33 The President is required to put every matter proposed and seconded to discussion and to the vote.34 A vote is usually taken by show of hands and, if necessary, scrutineers will be appointed to count the votes.
 There is no provision for proxy or postal votes to be received.
 Minutes of the meeting are kept and will usually be confirmed at the following Assembly. - 6.5.
 If an urgent matter requires the convening of an Assembly, one can proceed by notifying all the members of the Assembly through the Vingteniers.
-However, no Assembly may be held on the same day as the notice is
+However, no Assembly may be held on the same day as the notice is published or on the following day save in matters of public safety (sureté publique).35

-&lt;sup>29 Loi (1905) au sujet des Assemblées Paroissiales.
+29 Loi (1905) au sujet des Assemblées Paroissiales.

-&lt;sup>30 Article 5 of the Loi (1842) sur les publications dans les Eglises makes it clear that an Assembly is not invalidated as a result of a failure to display the notice.
+30 Article 5 of the Loi (1842) sur les publications dans les Eglises makes it clear that an Assembly is not invalidated as a result of a failure to display the notice.

-&lt;sup>31 The Official Publications (Jersey) Law 1960 permits a notice convening a meeting of a parish assembly, whether civil or ecclesiastical, to be in the French or the English language, at the option of the President of the Assembly.
+31 The Official Publications (Jersey) Law 1960 permits a notice convening a meeting of a parish assembly, whether civil or ecclesiastical, to be in the French or the English language, at the option of the President of the Assembly.
 It also provides an alternative to the publication of the notice in the Jersey Gazette namely that reasonable steps are to be taken to bring the purport of the notice to the attention of the public or of persons likely to be affected by it.
-The parish website is www.parish.gov.je
+Links to each parish websites are available on https://comite.je.

-&lt;sup>32 Loi (1804) au sujet des Assemblées Paroissiales: Article 10.
+32 Loi (1804) au sujet des Assemblées Paroissiales: Article 10.

-&lt;sup>33 Loi (1815) sur l'Ordre de Procédure aux Assemblées Paroissiales published or on the following day save in matters of public safety (sureté publique).
+33 Loi (1815) sur l'Ordre de Procédure aux Assemblées Paroissiales

-&lt;sup>34 Ibid.
+34 Ibid.
 Article 12.